-There has been a broadly similar pattern of growth in mean household income, with the provisional estimate for 2014/15 being £30,700, up from £29,700 in 2012/13.
+There has been a broadly similar pattern of growth in mean household income, with a provisional estimate for 2015/16 of £31,900, up from £30,100 in 2012/13.
 An important factor contributing to the growth in average disposable incomes has been rising income from employment.
-Average earnings grew in real terms in 2014/15 and the continued growth in employment rates meant that this impact was felt more strongly in household incomes.
+Average earnings grew in real terms in 2015/16, which, combined with the continued growth in employment rates, meant that this impact was felt strongly in household incomes.

-Taking a longer-term perspective, median disposable income was over twice (2.08 times) as high in 2014/15 as in 1977, growing from £12,300 at an average rate of 2.0% per year over this period.
-Over the same period, mean household income increased at a faster rate than the median measure, growing at an average annual rate of 2.2% from £13,900 to £30,700.
+Taking a longer-term perspective, median disposable income is estimated to be over twice (2.2 times) as high in 2015/16 as in 1977, growing from £12,100 in 1977 at an average rate of 2.1 % per year.
+Over the same period, mean household income is estimated to have increased at a faster rate than the median measure, growing at an average annual rate of 2.3% from £13,600 to £31,900.
 The faster growth of the mean measure was primarily due to incomes of high-income households growing at a faster rate than for households in the middle and lower parts of the income distribution between 1977 and 1990.

-Figure 2 shows the growth of median household income for retired and non-retired households.
-For both groups of households, the provisional estimates for 2014/15 show the value of the median disposable income has increased since 2012/13, after taking account of inflation and changes in household composition over time.
+Figure 2 shows the growth of median household incomes for retired and non-retired households.
+For both groups of households, the provisional estimates for 2015/16 show that the value of median disposable income has increased since its recent low in 2012/13, after taking account of inflation and changes in household composition over time.
 However, the pattern of change since the start of the economic downturn has been very different for retired and non-retired households.
-While incomes of non-retired households remain higher than retired households, since 2007/08, the median income for retired households has increased in most years, with the value rising to £21,100 in 2014/15, that is, £1,800 higher than in 2007/08.
-By contrast, the median income for non-retired households decreased, and was £2,300 lower in 2012/13 than in 2007/08.
-Since 2012/13, the value of the median for non-retired households has risen to £28,100, but is still around £800 below 2007/08 levels (£28,900).
+While incomes of non-retired households remained higher than those of retired households, since 2007/08, median income for retired households has increased in most years, with the value rising to £20,200 in 2012/13, £400 higher than in 2007/08.
+By contrast, the median income for non-retired households decreased over the same period, and was £2,600 lower in 2012/13 than in 2007/08.
+However, since 2012/13, the value of the median for non-retired households has grown at a faster average rate (2.7% per year) than for retired households, for whom the median has grown at an average rate of only 2% per year.